 - Book of 20: $23 (so $1.15 each)

 - Book of 40: $45 (so $1.125 each)

 Individual rides last year cost between 3 and 7 coupons each (so between $3.38 and $8.75 per ride).
 All-day wristbands were also available for $40, which made them the best value-for-money for people wanting to stay and ride all day.

 TIP #1: Lineups for rides were usually smallest at the beginning of the day and, obviously, on rainy days.

 TIP #2: During Spring Break most years PlayDome also features amusement rides indoors at BC Place Stadium.
-PlayDome didn’t take place in 2019, however, but it does in the spring of 2020.
+PlayDome didn’t take place in 2019 or 2020.
+Hopefully it will again in 2021 and/or 2022.

 Click Spring Break to learn about March activities for kids elsewhere.

 Starlight Theatre Drive-in Movies